Profilerr

 The narrow tunnel at T-Ramp was removed

 3. A variety of obstacles now appeared on Banana, including pillars and piles of wood.
 This change made it easier to take cover at this callout, making A-Bombsite rushes significantly easier to pull off.
+In CS2 inferno smokes always fly to this position to block visibility and slow down a quick attack on the B side.

 A variety of obstacles now appeared on Banana